 If you are looking for a new camping kettle, give this a go.
 We are super happy with it.

-UPDATE: We’ve now been using this kettle for around 100 nights of camping, and its still performing flawlessly.
-It’s been bounced around in the back of our camper trailer and looks terrible, but we’ve had no issues with it at all.
+UPDATE March 2022: We’ve now been using this kettle for around 250 nights of camping, and its still performing flawlessly.
+It’s been bounced around in the back of our camper trailer and looks absolutely shocking, but we’ve had no issues with it at all.
 It gets a great wrap from us, and is the best camping kettle we’ve had.